danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

 ## Exercise 3: Manage alerts configured for Azure Database for MySQL

-This exercise shows how to, manage alerts configured for Azure Database for MySQL Single Server.
+This exercise shows how to manage alerts configured for Azure Database for MySQL Single Server.

 **Tasks**